In this tutorial, you will learn what might cause connectivity issues on your Windows machine and how to fix them.

 This may sound simple, but it will kill unnecessary apps' background processes and reset your network to give you a fresh start.

 - Set custom DNS on your machine.

 Your Internet service provider often provides default DNS servers.
 In many cases, it's not the best option performance-wise.
-Here's a guide on how to set up more flexible DNS.
+Here's a guide on how to set up a more flexible DNS.

 You may also be interested in: